bentoml/BentoML/docs/source/deployment/aws_lambda.rst

 AWS Lambda deployment and management with BentoML
 -------------------------------------------------

-We will use the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`:
+This guide uses the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`:

 .. code-block:: bash